DevKelvin21/Resumes/resumes/nodejs-react/resume.typ

 // about
 #section[About Me]
 #descript[
-Senior Full-Stack Engineer with 4+ years of experience architecting and delivering scalable, cloud-native applications using Node.js, TypeScript, React, and modern cloud platforms.
-Proven expertise in designing distributed systems, implementing microservices architectures with event-driven patterns, and optimizing CI/CD pipelines.
-Strong advocate for SOLID principles, Clean Code, and test-driven development.
-Experienced in mentoring junior developers and driving technical decisions that improve system performance, reduce infrastructure costs, and enhance team productivity.
-Advanced English proficiency for technical collaboration.
+Senior Full-Stack Engineer with 4+ years architecting scalable, cloud-native applications using Node.js, TypeScript, and React.
+Proven expertise in microservices architectures, distributed systems, and CI/CD optimization.
+Strong advocate for SOLID principles, Clean Code, and TDD.
+Experienced in mentoring developers and driving technical decisions that improve performance and reduce costs.
 ]
 #sectionsep